-- A. 3.00 GPA, no D's or F's, and no U's in research; - B. Proper registration and payment of fees Once candidacy is achieved, the student should register for at least one credit as a candidate in all semesters and summer sessions until they successfully defend.
+- A. 3.00 GPA, no D's or F's, and no U's in research; - B. Proper registration and payment of fees.
+Once candidacy is achieved, the student should register for at least one credit as a candidate in all semesters and summer sessions until they successfully defend.
 However, if a student is receiving a stipend, the student must be registered for a minimum of 9 credit hours per WVU policy in order to continue receiving their stipend.
 Credit hours exceeding 16 require prior approval by the Associate Provost for Graduate Education of WVU.
 Students can visit the Revenue Services website to learn more about the fee amounts for each semester (https://revenueservices.wvu.edu/tuition-and-fees). - C. Passage of the benchmark exams: - i.
-Qualifying (preliminary) examinations (written and oral); - ii.
-Dissertation proposal (candidacy exam); - iii.
-Dissertation defense (written and oral); - D. Annual reports of completion of the IDP and advisory committee meetings; - E. At least ONE first-author manuscript based on the dissertation research (see above for journal requirements); - F. Submission of required approval forms; - G. Electronic submission of dissertation; - H. Application for graduation and diploma Form; and - I. Exit interview with Assistant VP for Graduate Education.
+Rigor of Prior Research; - ii.
+F31+ Document and Oral Defense (candidacy exam); - iii.
+A written PhD dissertation that is successfully defended in an open forum leading to the approval of both the oral defense and the written dissertation by the dissertation committee and subsequently submitted to the WVU Theses and Dissertations (ETD) office; - D. Annual reports of completion of the IDP and advisory committee meetings;

+- E. Two manuscripts, at least one as first author based on the dissertation research (see above for journal requirements); - F. Submission of required approval forms; - G. Electronic submission of dissertation; - H. Application for graduation and diploma Form; and - I. Exit interview with Assistant VP for Graduate Education.